 Born 3 May 1867, Stonehaven, Kincardineshire.
 Working as a railway clerk in Greenock when he married Isabella Clark, 1 January 1892, Kinneff, Kincardineshire.
 In about 1903 he began working as an Engrossing Clerk in Sasine Office, and was doing so in 1911.
 He was called up into 5/6th Battalion, Royal Scots (Private 200413), possibly being sent to the Western Front in a draft of reinforcements in April 1917 (will dated 18 April).
 Transferred to the Labour Corps (Private 595770).
 In March 1918 listed as on military service but invalided.
 Discharged as an Army Pensioner, 4 March 1919.
 Resumed work as a Clerk in Sasines Office.
 Died 20 February 1922, Edinburgh, aged 54.

 Born 25 January 1878, Edinburgh.
 Joined Sasine Office staff, 4 September 1899.
 Second Class Clerk when he enlisted at Edinburgh, 11 November 1915 and was placed on the Army Reserve.
 Mobilised and posted to 2/4th Company, Forth Royal Garrison Artillery (Private, 3259).
 Attached as Gunner to 210 Siege Battery, RGA, 14 August 1916, later transferring to several RGA units in the south of England.
 Appointed Acting Bombardier, 28 February 1917, and posted to 374 Siege Battery, RGA, 1 March 1917.
-Embarked for service in France, 15 August 1917, remaining there, with at least two periods of leave, until returning to Britain to be demobilised on or about 1 February 1919.
-Left public service to become a solicitor.
-Died unmarried, 11 September 1959, Edinburgh, aged 81.
+His brother John C Falconer, also RGA, was killed in action 15 June 1917.
+Robert Falconer embarked for service in France, 15 August 1917, remaining there, with at least two periods of leave, until returning to Britain to be demobilised on or about 1 February 1919.
+Post-war career unknown, but was described as a retired solicitor at his death, unmarried, 11 September 1959, Edinburgh, aged 81.

 Born 9 March 1880, Lasswade, Midlothian.
 In 1891 was a law clerk in Edinburgh, and in about 1903 began work as an Engrossing Clerk in Sasine Office.
 Married Anne Moore Crawford, 29 March 1904, Edinburgh.
 In March 1918 he was listed as one of the clerks on military service who had been invalided (unit not stated).
 Spent the remainder of his career in the Sasine Office.
 Died in retirement, 2 February 1948, North Berwick, aged 67.

 Born 27 June 1894, Johnstone, Renfrewshire.
 In 1911 was a law clerk in Edinburgh.
 After open competition, joined Sasine Office as a Second Class Clerk, 2 August 1915.
 Enlisted on 30 September 1915 (unit not stated), and rejoined staff, 17 March 1919.
 Married Elizabeth Hope Ormiston, 4 April 1922, Edinburgh.
-He later left the public service to practice as a solicitor.
-Died 25 May 1983, aged 88.
+Was studying for a Bachelor of Law degree at Edinburgh University during 1922, and was admitted as a law agent, 1925, and later as a Notary Public.
+Practised on his own account from 1925, in partnership with Robert Duncan Gray SSC, as Laird and Gray, circa 1942-44, and with his son Alexander Peddie Laird SSC, as Laird and Laird, circa 1951-1966.
+Prepared the index to the revision of Green’s ‘Encyclopaedia of the Scottish Legal System’, 1941.
+Retired from practice, circa 1975.
+Died 25 May 1983, in Edinburgh, aged 88.

 John Duncan McKenzie